 -

-Cleaning: spot-clean with covers on; cushion covers aren’t intended to be removed or machine washed; deeper cleaning may require professional cleaning
+Cleaning: spot-clean in place; cushion covers aren’t meant to be removed or machine washed.

 -